MatPont/MT-PGA/README.md

 make -j4 install
 ```

-In all the following steps, please replace the command `cmake` by the binary in the folder `cmake-3.21.6/install/bin/cmake`.
+In all the following steps, please replace the command `cmake` by the binary `PATHTO/cmake-3.21.6/install/bin/cmake` (replace `PATHTO` by the absolute path to the `cmake-3.21.6` folder).

 ### Install Paraview